 Jessica allowed the side conversations to run for a bit to see if any points worth expanding on came up, but most of the room seemed caught up in the debate over what exactly constituted ‘asshole’ behavior.
 “Also a reminder to everyone; we’ve been running things pretty informally, but the new CO is definitely one of the ‘by the book’ types.
 We also don’t have much to go on about the three new companies we’ll be integrating with over the next few weeks, so everyone be on ‘proper’ behavior around the new officers and in the common areas until everything gets settled.”
 A chorus of groans met the last announcement but the petite woman waved them off.
 “Just pretend General Lelan is back doing one of his inspection marathons.
 I’ll get everyone their meeting schedules as soon as I make the damn things.”

-Jessica turned to leave after making certain that her last statement had been heard, and pointedly ignoring the pleading look thrown at her by Major Gill, waving as she vanished from the room.
+Jessica turned to leave after making certain that her last statement had been heard, and pointedly ignored the pleading look thrown at her by Major Gill.

 Well that went about as well as can be expected.
 Huh, I’m actually off to do the sort of work that I expected to be doing when I ORIGINALLY enlisted.
 The brunette shrugged off the oddly nostalgic feeling that came over her along with the realization, and continued on her way to her quarters.
 This is gonna be a long night.
 Good thing I don’t need much sleep!

 “Gentlemen, I apologize for running late.”
 Jessica threw up a salute in response to the three men that came to attention as she entered her rarely used office.
 “At ease, and please sit down.
 As I’m sure you’ve figured out, I’m Lieutenant Colonel Lawson, commanding officer of Alpha Company.”
-The brunette seated herself behind her desk and looked out at the three with an expectant expression, but offering no cues as to who should start.
+A quick motion smoothed her uniform as she seated herself behind the desk, then she leaned back and waited calmly to see which of the three men would start things off.

 “Yeah, that was kind of a group failing, sorry about that.”
 The dark-skinned Major Torres responded with what sounded to be a genuinely contrite tone as he rubbed a hand over a completely bald scalp.
 “They kinda stripped most of the support personnel from the Second a bit in advance of the merger, and then when the General ordered us to get updated paperwork on all the combat troops… I’ll say ‘errors were made’ and apologize again.”

-Torres and Robbins both laughed their agreement of the assessment, with Garrett only smiling slightly and nodding.
+Torres and Robbins both laughed their agreement of the assessment, but Garrett only smiled slightly and nodded.

 “So, Major Torres, would you like to go first in correcting my lack of information on the Second’s companies?”